 If I know I have a younger or more sensitive crowd I will sometimes choose to leave out the cayenne pepper all together.
 You could also adjust the amount of cumin and chili powder to make the chili more to your liking.

 Alright, it’s time to get cooking so LET’S GO, as Dallin would say.
 Preheat a large skillet or pan.
 My aunt likes to make this all in one big pan.
 Unfortunately I do not have a pan big enough to do it in, so instead I start off in my biggest skillet and then transfer to a big soup pot once hamburger, onions, peppers and spices are all cooked and mixed in.

 This recipe could easily be adjusted to be prepared in a crockpot if you prefer.
 After browning the meat and sautéing the onions move everything to a crockpot instead of a large pot.
 Add all the other ingredients and mix thoroughly.
 Allow your chili to cook for 4 hours on high or 6 on low.

-Now that we’ve got our sweet and spicy chili cooked, the real fun begins.
+Now that we’ve got our chili cooked, the real fun begins.
 Choosing your toppings.
 There is something so satisfying about building your own customizable experience.

 Some our favorite topping options:

 - Diced Onions